-Marine biology is the study of saltwater organisms, including algae, plants, and invertebrate and vertebrate animals, with respect to a specific aspect of their biology, for example, ecology, physiology, behavior, reproduction.
-Students who follow this academic track generally prepare for academic, government agency, consulting or conservation-oriented careers.
-Some of these careers require the B. Sc.
-Degree while others require a graduate degree (i.e., M.S., Ph.D., or D.V.M.).
-A helpful website for understanding career choices is: http://www.marinecareers.net/.
+Marine Biology is the study of saltwater organisms, including algae, plants, and invertebrate and vertebrate animals, with respect to a specific aspect of their biology (e.g., ecology, physiology, behavior, reproduction).
+Students that follow this academic track are generally preparing for academic, government agency, consulting or conservation-oriented careers, some of which require the B. Sc.
+Degree, and others of which require a graduate degree (i.e., M.S., Ph.D., or D.V.M.).
+The department tracks students into marine biology through the Honors in the Major Program plus a careful selection of marine biology related courses as they fulfill the requirements of the Biological Science Major.
+Explore just some of the careers this track prepares you for here